ices-taf/doc/repository_types.md

 2019_cod.27.47d20_assmnt_multifleet
 ```

-The `<model>` type for now is less strictly controlled, but could be linked to the model vocabulary: https://vocab.ices.dk/?ref=1525
+The `<identifier>` type for now is less strictly controlled, but could be linked (loosely) to a set of vocabularies, such as the model name https://vocab.ices.dk/?ref=1525, survey name vocabulary?

 ## As JSON